 Based on recommendations from Dr. Eleanor Kellon, performance horses might benefit from 10 grams of L-leucine along with a sugar source after exercise to help with exercise recovery and rebuilding glycogen stores.
 This is especially recommended for horses with poor topline and frequent muscle soreness.

-- Leucine is high in skeletal muscle where it can be used to make new proteins or burned as an energy source.
+- Is high in skeletal muscle where it can be used to make new proteins or burned as an energy source.

-- Leucine activates the enzyme mTOR which stimulates protein synthesis, helping to build and repair muscle tissue.
+- Activates the enzyme mTOR which stimulates protein synthesis, helping to build and repair muscle tissue.

 - Leucine itself is not gluconeogenic but it can be converted into the amino acid alanine which can be used to make glucose in the liver.